Complaints & dispute resolution

 BookiePrice Pty Ltd

 Step 2.
-Internal review
+Internal review (tier 1)

-A senior team member who was not involved in the original decision will review the complaint again and respond in writing.
+If you are not satisfied with the initial response, reply to the same email thread and ask for an Internal Review.
+A senior compliance team member who was not involved in the original decision will review the complaint again and respond in writing.

-Step 3.
-Independent escalation
+Step 4.
+External escalation

 Bet settlement disputes